The GALAH survey: tracing the Galactic disk with Open Clusters: Conclusions

 A detailed study of the age distribution of open clusters is extremely important to improve our understandings on how they form and are disrupted in our Galaxy.
 It is very likely that not all open clusters dissipate on similar timescales.
 On the contrary, a complex - but interesting - interplay between their spatial distribution, ages, kinematics, masses and densities would probably explain the proportion between open cluster formation and their survival rates.
 The study of this interplay is beyond the scope of our current project.
 Nevertheless, the evidence that the existing open clusters are not redistributed across the Galaxy like field stars is a key factor for understanding how these two populations trace in different ways the chemical enrichment of the Milky Ways.

 This has extremely important implications for future efforts to disentangle the chemical distribution of elements in our Galaxy from radial migration.
-For instance, it is now evident that chemo-dynamical models of our Galaxy trained and tested on field stars cannot be indiscriminately used to study the demographic of open clusters, and \textit{vice versa}.
+For instance, our results indicate how past or future efforts of modelling the dispersion of clusters across the Galactic disk (e.g., \citealt{Quillen18}) are incomplete when they neglect the impact of cluster dissipation.
+Furthermore, it is now evident that chemo-dynamical models of our Galaxy trained and tested on field stars cannot be indiscriminately used to study the demographic of open clusters, and \textit{vice versa}.
 On the contrary, field stars and open clusters are two faces of the same coin, with their similarities and differences.
 Therefore models aiming at a distinct parameterisation of these two tracers would likely unlock deeper and more comprehensive insights on our Galaxy than whats has been done so far.

 For instance, in a pioneering work, \citet{Minchev18} proposed a method to infer the stellar birth radii based on stellar age and metallicity with the help of an assumed interstellar medium evolution profile.
 A similar idea was also exposed by \citet{Ness19}.
 More recently, the idea was borrowed by \citet{Feltzing20} and applied to a sample of stars observed by the APOGEE survey in order to investigate the relative importance of blurring and churning.
 Similar studies were also carried out by \citet{Frankel18,Frankel19,Frankel20}.
 Unfortunately all these approaches rely entirely on models of the interstellar medium chemical evolution, thus their outputs cannot be used to constrain different scenarios of the formation and evolution of the Galactic disk, e.g., the inner/outer disks dichotomy \citep{Haywood13,Snaith15}, the double accretion scenario \citealt{Chiappini97,Spitoni19a}, the central stellar burst \citep{Grand18}, or merger scenarios \citep{Calura09,Buck20}.
 Therefore, the formation of the Galactic disk is still an unsettled question and it is not trivial to distinguish between the different scenarios without making assumptions on stellar migration or on the shape of the interstellar medium evolution profile.
 Instead, the possibility that an existing cluster is less likely to have churned than field stars would justify the use of clusters as benchmarks for the chemical composition of the gas at their present r$_{\rm guid}$ and as the best model-independent tracers of the role of radial migration in the Galactic disk, as it has recently been experimented by \citet{Chen20}.